• Skip to primary navigation

 Sunset on a beach in Ellison Bay, Door County.

 Door County is home to around 30,000 people but draws over 2 million visitors each year!
 Having spent a month there in 2022, we understand the appeal.
-We loved our time in Door County and are likely to go back over and over again.
+We loved our time in Door County so much that we are headed back in 2024!

 While we were there, we stayed at Hy-Land Court RV Park and highly recommend it.
 The campground is divided into two areas that have a completely different feel.
 One half is located in a forest with all the sites under a canopy of trees.
 The other half of the campground is in an open, grassy area.